watermarkhu/mkdocstrings-matlab/docs/usage/configuration/headings.md

 Whether to render headings for function/method parameters.

-With this option enabled, each function/method parameter (including parameters of the constructor methods merged in their parent class with the [`merge_init_into_class`][] option) gets a permalink, an entry in the Table of Contents, and an entry in the generated objects inventory.
+With this option enabled, each function/method parameter (including parameters of the constructor methods merged in their parent class with the [`merge_constructor_into_class`][] option) gets a permalink, an entry in the Table of Contents, and an entry in the generated objects inventory.
 The permalink and inventory entry allow cross-references from internal and external pages.

 The identifier used in the permalink and inventory is of the following form: `path.to.function(param_name)`.
 To manually cross-reference a arameter, you can therefore use this Markdown syntax: